jljustinlu/WordBank/README.md

-# list of rare words I have collected over the years
+# List of rare words I have collected over the years